ntop/ntopng/doc/src/basic_concepts/plugins.rst

 Plugins can contain different resources, for example `localization files`_, `custom pages`_ and `alert definitions`_.
-The `User Scripts`_ are one particular resource which implement allow the user to implement a custom logic in response to an event (such events are called Hooks in ntopng).
+The `User Scripts`_ are one particular resource which allow the user to implement a custom logic in response to an event (such events are called Hooks in ntopng).

 For an extensive discussion on how to develop new plugins check out the `Plugins section`_ .